In Darkness & Despair, There is Hope

 I am sharing a portion of my testimony of having lived through and survived incest, rape, and sexual trauma to tell you there is HOPE in Trauma.

-I felt I was dwelling in a dark hole for most of my teen and adulthood years; I felt unspoken sadness and despair inside me for many years.
+I felt I was dwelling in a dark hole for most of my teen and adulthood years; I felt unspoken sadness and despair inside for many years.
 But unfortunately, I did not associate the torment and distress from experiencing child sexual abuse and rape as a young girl to be the underlying dilemma.

 My story is possibly no different than many other victims.
-However, through all of the gloom and darkness, there was a moment when God’s light would speak Hope and plant it into my heart.
-I’ve realized this: When you are experiencing tough times, and you have done all that you know to do, and nothing is working for you, know that God is trying to tell you something!
+However, through all of the gloom and darkness, there was a moment when God’s light would speak Hope and plaint it into my heart.
+I’ve realized this: when you are experiencing tough times, and you have done all that you know to do, and nothing is working for you, know that God is trying to tell you something!

 This was the most distressing day of my life.
 I was experiencing indescribable sorrow in my life.
 Yet, I believe God heard my cry and saw my tears.
-I know God’s voice alerted me to reach out for help and make the call because what I needed could only be conveyed through Him.
+I know God’s voice alerted me to reach out for help and make the call.
+Because what I needed could only be conveyed through Him.
 In essence, I was too distraught to hear anything other than what God’s grace and mercy could extend to me, and it was Hope I needed to grab ahold of at that very moment.

 A part of my life’s journey began with much despair and darkness.
-Yet unknowingly, I was destined to meet the One who would redirect my life and cause me to hope, believe, and know there was better out there for me.
+Yet, unknowingly, I was destined to meet the One who would redirect my life and cause me to hope, believe, and know there was better out there for me.
 What I needed was something I could not explain or provide for myself.
 It took me believing in God and knowing that I deserved much more than what life had hurled my way.
 But, I undeniably needed Hope to help me see a foreseeable future that has turned out for my ultimate good.

 I am healed from sexual trauma and living my best life because the God of all HOPE heard my cry and rescued me.